Neerwan/anki-manual/getting-started.md

 specific topics such as “food verbs” or “lesson 1”.
 For more info on this, please see the [using decks appropriately](editing.md#using-decks-appropriately) section.

-For information on how decks affect the order cards are displayed in, please see the [display order](studying.md#display-order) section.
+For information on how decks affect the order cards displayed in, please see the [display order](studying.md#display-order) section.

 ### Notes & Fields